OozoraCielo/Parallelized-grep-Runner/README.md

 # Parallelized-grep-Runner
 A University of the Philippines Project that implements grep in C as a single-threaded and multithreaded manner

-Please see the documentation file for more information on on the problem and how I solved it.
+Please see the documentation file for more information on the problem and how I solved it.

 Kindly [email](cbragunton@up.edu.ph) me if you want to see the project specifications.